monirahmedtanveen/sumit.log/_posts/2018-11-13-demystify-capsule-network-using-pytorch.md

-Then we softmax this log prior along the digit capsule dimension to get the probability for each primary and digit capsule pair, which is the routing weights $c_{ij}$.
+Then we softmax this log prior along the digit capsule dimension to get the probability for each primary and digit capsule pair, which is the routing weights $$c_{ij}$$.

 ```python